 Therefore, in order to win a fight, the goal is to avoid a collision altogether by reducing the speed, intensity, and even changing the complete direction of the conversation.

-Wait a second!
-What if you feel that you are absolutely right and you deserve to win the fight?
+There's just one problem with this approach: What if you feel that you are absolutely right and you deserve to win the fight?
 Why should you not hold your ground and stick to your principles?

 I want you to always remember this point: if someone wins, that means that the other person loses.
 If they lose, two things will happen.